Crescent Rolls

 Spray a cookie sheet with cooking spray and set aside.
 On your work surface, mark off an area 35 inches in length and 10 inches in height.
 If you have a canvas mat, flour it.
 If not, spray the work surface with cooking spray and lightly coat with flour.
 Remove the dough from the bowl and stretch it in the air as far as you can before it tears.

 Set on prepared surface and lightly flour the top.
 Roll out in a rectangle 30 inches long and 8 inches tall.
-Try to make the dough an even (3)thickness throughout.
+Try to make the dough an even thickness throughout.

 With a pizza cutter, cut all edges to make an even rectangle.
 Add the cut pieces any thin spots, or place evenly in the middle of the dough.

 With the pizza cutter, slice the dough diagonally to form 12 even rolls.
-Discard the dough on the ends.
+Add the dough on the ends to any weak spots.
 Each piece should be 4 1/2 -5 inches on the top and come to a sharp point on the bottom.

 Starting at the wide end, roll each piece compactly (not loose, but not too tight).
-Place on prepared cookie sheet with the point (4)facing down almost touching the cookie sheet.
+Place on prepared cookie sheet with the point facing down almost touching the cookie sheet.

 Cover them loosely with plastic wrap, but seal the edges well.
 This gives it room to rise, but encloses it so it won't dry out.